leechihyu/GOV2020/README.md

    especially considering that you are using data from an experiment and that it is difficult to merge external data with your own.

-   If possible, you might consider conducting a representative experimental survey or a similar experimental survey that includes the demographic characteristics of respondents, allowing you to reweight the responses according to the population.
+   If possible, you might consider conducting a representative experimental survey or a similar experimental survey that includes the demographic characteristics of respondents, allowing you to reweight the responses according to the population, although it may be a little hard for this class project.

 3. Assuming that the issues mentioned above are not a concern, I would suggest paying attention to the **model specification**.
    Currently, you are using a linear model, which may raise some doubts, although I do not think it is a major issue.